 Ladybirds guide

-Beautiful colour paintings by Chris Shields show the key colours and patterns to look out when identifying ladybirds.
-Accompanying thumbnail illustrations show their actual life size clearly displayed the easy to follow ladybird chart.
+Beautiful colour paintings by Chris Shields highlight the key colours and patterns to look out for when identifying ladybirds.
+Alongside them, handy thumbnail illustrations show each species at actual life size, making comparison quick and easy.

 Ladybirds are beetles.
 They have their own family within the beetle order.
 Worldwide there are over 5000 species.
 Like all beetles, ladybirds have biting mouthparts and hard wing cases.
 Many ladybirds are predatory.
 They feed on aphids and scale insects.
 Others graze mildew, while a couple of species feed on plants.